aplaceformom/workflows/docs/lambda-deploy.md

 ### function-role

-- **description**: Name of AWS IAM role the lambda should executre as.
+- **description**: Name of AWS IAM role the lambda should execute as.
 - **type**: string
 - **default**: False
 - **required**: True